-Trousers Tailored, plain colour smart trousers are permitted.
+Trousers Skirt or Tailored, plain colour smart trousers are permitted.
 These should have a zip fastening and should not be stretchy pull-on styles.
 No denim, jeans-style, tracksuit bottoms, shorts or cargo pants.
-Skirt or dress Tailored plain colour or with discreet pattern suit- style skirt or dress, worn no more than 10cm above the knee.
+Tailored plain colour or with discreet pattern suit- Footwear Plain smart shoes or ankle boots - heels no higher than 5 cm.
+No trainers, casual pumps e.g. Vans, mules, sandals, UGG style boots or Timberland style boots.
+Dr Marten style boots worn with a skirt or outside trousers are not considered smart. dress style skirt or dress, worn no more than 10cm above Belt Plain with no large buckles. the knee.
 Stretchy lycra skirts of any length are not permitted.
 Plain tights only.
-Shirt or blouse Tailored with collar and no large logo.
-Plain colour or with discreet pattern.
-The shirt or blouse should be worn tucked in and buttoned up.
-Shirts and blouses must be of 'shirt' material.
-Softer, stretchy t-shirt material is not acceptable.
-Tie If you identify as male, smart tie, done up to the collar.
+Hair Hair colours must be natural - no bold or extreme hair colouring is allowed.
+Shirt or Tailored with collar and no large logo.
+Plain colour or Visible lines/patterns/symbols shaved into the head are blouse with discreet pattern.
+The shirt or blouse should be NOT allowed. worn tucked in and buttoned up.
+Shirts and blouses The head must not be fully shaved below a grade 2 must be of 'shirt' material.
+Softer, stretchy t-shirt (lower grades are permitted at the side and back) material is not acceptable.
+Outdoor No outdoor wear such as coats, hats, scarves, and Tie If you identify as male, smart tie, done up to the collar. wear gloves may be worn in the building before 3.00 pm.
 Tie is optional if you identify as female.
-Jacket or blazer Plain smart suit-style jacket or blazer may be worn.
-Jumper or cardigan Plain smart fine-knit jumper or cardigan with no large logos may be worn over the shirt or blouse.
-No sweatshirts, fleeces, chunky knit or zip neck jumpers or hoodies.
-If you identify as female, a fine-knit roll-neck jumper may be worn as an alternative.
+Denim jackets, sweatshirts, baseball caps or hoodies Jacket or Plain smart suit-style jacket or blazer may be worn. must not be worn at any time in the school grounds. blazer Identity Photo ID must be worn visibly at all times while on Jumper or Plain smart fine-knit jumper or cardigan with no badge school premises. cardigan large logos may be worn over the shirt or blouse.
+No Piercings No visible piercings other than discreet (i.e. small stud) sweatshirts, fleeces, chunky knit or zip neck jumpers or and tattoos earrings, maximum of two per ear and one small nose- hoodies.
+If you identify as female, a fine-knit roll-neck stud.
+No visible tattoos.
+Clear retainers may be worn jumper may be worn as an alternative. for other body piercings but stretchers and bars are Make up Discreet make up in natural colours only. not permitted.
+Jewellery One discreet ring and necklace permitted.
+No fashion or costume jewellery.